harinipsamy/harinipsamy.github.io/_posts/2020-08-01-standardizing-data.md

 ## Standardizing a factor in factor model

+We can convert the raw factor values into a standardized factor.
+To standardize the factor, the following two conditions are required to be satisfied:

-1. Sum of weights to sum to 0 -> find mean of factor values of all the stocks.
-Then subtract mean from each of the factor values (de-mean)
+#### 1. Sum of weights should sum to 0

+This is done by finding mean of factor values of all the stocks, and then subtracting mean from each of the factor values (de-mean).
-2. Sum of absolute value of weights sum to 1 -> rescale val: divide each value by a scalar. this scalar is sum of the absolute values.

-can be done in any order

-### why?
-1. de-meaning
-factor values will be used as stock weights. we want the portfolio to be dollar neutral ($ long = $ short).
-A $ neutral port., is approx market neutral. we assume that On avg., beta of each stock = 1. (beta = how much stock moves when the market moves)
+When the factor values are used as stock weights, we want the portfolio to be dollar neutral, that is, the dollar amount of all long positions is equal to the dollar amount of all short positions.
+This helps in testing the predictive power of the factor while excluding the influence of the overall market.
+A dollar neutral portfolio is close to market neutral.
+We assume that on an average beta of each stock is 1.

-Notional/trade book value = $ amt associated with port. : $ val. of inv. in a stock = wt. of stock in the port * notional

-In theoritical $ neutral port, inv = $0. but in real life, there are margin cost for shorting positions, transac cost, etc

-converting port to $ neutral port.:

-port: A = 0.6 B = 0.4 -> this is heavier on the positive side
-$ neutral port: shift the stock wts until the wts in positive side and negative side are balanced. -> A=0.1 B = -0.1

-the relative difference of the wts of stocks in both port will be same: 0.6-0.4 = 0.2 and 0.1-(-0.1) = 0.2

-This is achieved by de-meaning ( taking average of the wts and subtracting the avg from each of the wts)

-2. rescaling
+#### 2. Sum of absolute value of weights should sum to 1

+This condition is achieved by rescaling values.
+Each value is divided by a scalar, which is sum of the absolute values.

-to make the leverage ratio =1 for our port.
+Rescalig is done to make the leverage ratio equal to 1 for our portfolio.

-leverage: borrowing to invest -> either by borrowing cash or taking short positions
+The above steps can be done in any order to standardize the factors.